ithinco/er-tong-an-quan-shu/chapter1.3.3.md

 #### 角色扮演

-All these boys and girls learned that it can sometimes be hard to say "no," especially to people you like.
-You don’t hurt their feelings and, at the same time, you need to speak up for yourself.

-RP:  What if your sitter always wants you to sit really close to you when you're watching tv or playing a video game?
-You've told him that you want to sit by yourself, but he keeps pulling you over.
-What do you say and do?
+RP:   What if you're at a friend's house and the big brother wants you to sit really close to him while you're watching television?
+You've told him you're uncomfortable and you want to sit on the floor, but he keeps bothering you.

-What if the sitter says to you, "Don't you like me?
 What would you say and do?

+You want to create an absolutely clear progress here for children.
+First they say "no," including appropriate body language.
+Then they say "I'm going to tell.”
+Then they tell.

-RP:   What if a friend of your mom or dad's takes you to the movies and puts his arm around you on the back of the chair?
-When you tell him it is making you uncomfortable, he says, "Oh, you're my special friend.
-Don't you like me?
-If you liked me, you'd show me."
+What if he says to you, "Don't you like me?
+If you liked me you'd sit here with me."
 What would you  say and do?

-Move over and say "no"   clearly.
-Then tell me about what happened when you come home.

-RP:   What if you’re visiting a friend whose big sister want to “play doctor”?
-She tells you and your friend to take off all your clothes so she can examine you?
-What do you say and do?

-Say "no" using words, eye contact and body language (step back).
-Then go tell an adult or call  me to come and get you.

-RP:   What if the swimming teacher is putting sunscreen on your back?
-You feel uncomfortable and ask him to stop, he says "Oh, it's all right.
-I'm just trying to protect you.
+RP:   What if you were taking gymnastics and the man who teaches the class always tickles your face with his mustache?
+You ask him to stop but he keeps doing it.
 What would you say and do?

- RP:   What if the big brother of one of your friends is wrestling with you.
-He is touching you all over and makes you feel really uncomfortable?
-When you ask him to stop, he says he's "teaching you how big kids play."
+What if when you say "I'm going to tell," he says, "Go ahead and tell, I don't care."
 What would you say and do?

-Say "no" with words and body language, and go back to play with your friend or go home.
-Would you also tell me when you get home?

-RP:   What if a grownup you know tries to kiss you on the lips and you don't like it?
+Do you think your mom or dad or teacher would care?
+Sure they would.

+RP:   What if a close friend of your mom or dad's is taking care of you and every time she gets close to you she sticks her hand up your shirt?
+You ask her to stop, but she keeps doing it.
 What would you say and do?

-What if when you ask them to stop, they say, "It's all right, this is just my way of showing you how much I love you."

-If it's not okay with you, is it okay for the grownup to do that?

-#### 没有秘密原则

-你们是不是要守很多规矩？告诉我，家里有什么规矩。

-今天我要告诉你们一条新规矩，这条规矩叫做“没有秘密”原则。

-“没有秘密”原则的意思是，我们不会再有秘密了！如果有人要你保密，你要说：“不，我会告诉大人。”

-惊喜没问题！惊喜很快就会说出来，而且惊喜通常都会让人高兴。

-你在生日或节日时会得到惊喜吗？

-记住，如果有人要你保守秘密，你要说：“我会告诉大人。我不保密。”

-RP:   What if your sitter wants you to take a bath with her and tells you not to say anything to anyone?
-Is that a secret or a surprise?
-It's a secret, and you should say "no."

-RP:  What if a neighbor wants you to come over to the house to see her new game room, but she tells you that you can't tell anyone about it?
-Is that a secret or a surprise?

-It's a secret and you should say "no."  Plus, do you go to anyone's house without asking your me first?

-RP:   What if your dad's boss comes to visit and gives you money but tells you not to tell your dad?
+What if when you say "I'm going to tell," she says, "Oh, I'm sorry, I won't do it again, but please don't tell."
 What would you say and do?

-Say "no" and tell me.

-RP:   What if I say I'll give you a new video game if you keep it a secret?
-What about new sneakers, a new bike, or a new pet?
-Is there anything I could give you to get you to keep a secret?

-If someone tries to get you to keep a secret by offer you special treats, are you going to tell?
+Your child should say, "I'll still tell."

+What if she says, "Please don't tell and I'll buy you whatever you want."
+Would that be okay?

+RP:   What if the dad of one of your friends comes into the bathroom with you whenever you go to visit?
+You ask him to stop but he does it again.
+What do you say and do?

+What if you say, "I'm going to tell" and he says, "When you’re in my house you do things my way.
+If you don't like it, you’ll have to find another friend."
+What would you do?
-RP:   What if the babysitter breaks something real and tries to get you to keep it a secret?
-What if the babysitter says she'll tell your mom or dad it if you don't keep the secret?
-What do you do?
+RP:   What if your babysitter gives you an extra special good night hug and kiss and asks you to keep it a secret?
+What should you do?

-If someone is touching you, you ask them to stop, and the person says "don't you like me," or "I'm teaching you about being grownup," tell them to stop.
-You decide for yourself what touch is okay and not okay with you.
+Hugs and kisses should never have to be a secret.
+If someone asks you to keep hugs or kisses a secret, tell right away.
+Would it be hard to tell?
+Would you tell anyway?
+RP:   What if someone said to you, “If you tell, I’ll hurt you or someone in your family?
+This is a threat and you should never try to take care of something like this by yourself.
+No matter how scared you are, you need to tell a grownup who can help you.
+If the first person you tell doesn't help, keep telling until someone does help you.
+Would it be scary if someone said something like that to you?
+What would you do?
+That's right, you'd tell someone.
+What if the person you told said something like, "Oh, they don't mean any harm."
+Then what would you do?
+That's right, you'd tell someone else!